-The main objective of the proposed study is to investigate the short term, long term, and cumulative effects of the experiences of multi-types of ethnic discrimination among Palestinian adolescents and their parents.
-Based on an ecological perspective, the study will look at individual factors, familial factors, and socio-contextual factors and their effects on adolescents' and parents' outcomes.
-In light of the existing body of knowledge, the impact of ethnic discrimination on adolescents and adults is well-established; however, there is a substantial gab of evidence concerning the long-term and cumulative effects of ethnic discrimination on adolescents and their parents, based on a longitudinal data, as most of studies are based on cross-sectional analyses.
-To bridge this gap of evidence, a longitudinal research design will be utilized aiming to thoroughly understand the effects of ethnic discrimination on adolescents and parents over time.
+The main objective of the proposed study is to investigate the short-term, long-term, and cumulative effects of the experiences of multiple types of ethnic discrimination among Palestinian adolescents and their parents.
+Based on an ecological perspective, the study will look at individual factors, familial factors, and socio-contextual factors and their effects on adolescents’ and parents’ outcomes.
+The impact of ethnic discrimination on adolescents and adults is well-established in the research literature.

+Nevertheless, there is a substantial dearth of evidence concerning the long-term and cumulative effects of ethnic discrimination on adolescents and their parents based on longitudinal data.
+Most existing studies are based on cross-sectional analyses.
+To bridge this evidence gap, a longitudinal research design will be utilized, aiming to thoroughly understand the effects of ethnic discrimination on adolescents and parents over time.

-Furthermore, the theoretical framework of the study acknowledges the need to understand the pathways in which different forms of ethnic discrimination operate to have an impact on adolescents' and parents' outcomes, as the mechanisms underlying experiences of ethnic discrimination over time have been unexplored.
-Therefore, potential mediators (adolescent's cognitions, parent-child relationships, and parental mental health) will be tested on the associations between adolescents' and parents' experiences of ethnic discrimination and adolescents' outcomes.
+Furthermore, the theoretical framework of the study acknowledges the need to understand the pathways in which different forms of ethnic discrimination operate on adolescents’ and parents’ outcomes, as the mechanisms underlying experiences of ethnic discrimination over time have been unexplored.
+Therefore, potential mediators (adolescent cognition, parent-child relationships, and parental mental health) on the associations between adolescents’ and parents’ experiences of ethnic discrimination and adolescents’ outcomes will be tested.

-Furthermore, despite the extensive body of knowledge on the impact of ethnic discrimination on mental health outcomes - among adolescents and adults - most of the studies carried out among ethnic minority groups in Western countries (e.g., the United States) and relatively only a few studies conducted within the non-Western cultural context, particularly among dyads of adolescents and parents.
-Therefore, another aim of the proposed study is to extend the existing knowledge on the impact of ethnic discrimination to a non-Western context concentrating on adolescents and parents from the Palestinian society in Israel as an ethnic minority group.
-The proposed study will provide policy makers and mental health practitioners with important information on the effects of multi-types of ethnic discrimination on adolescents and parents, over-time.
-The results will be instrumental in the design and development of effective prevention and intervention programs dealing with the impact of ethnic discrimination based on an ecological perspective.
+Furthermore, despite the extensive body of knowledge on the impact of ethnic discrimination on mental health outcomes among adolescents and adults, most of the studies were carried out among ethnic minority groups in Western countries (e.g., the US) and only a relatively few studies were conducted within the non-Western cultural context, particularly among dyads of adolescents and parents.
+Therefore, given this lack of research in non-Western contexts, another aim of the proposed study is to extend the existing knowledge on the impact of ethnic discrimination to a non-Western context, focusing on adolescents and parents from Palestinian society in Israel as an ethnic minority group.
+The proposed study will provide policy makers and mental health practitioners with important information on the effects of multiple types of ethnic discrimination on adolescents and parents over time.
+The results can be instrumental in designing and developing effective prevention and intervention programs dealing with the impact of ethnic discrimination based on an ecological perspective.

 DETAILED DESCRIPTION OF THE PROPOSED RESEARCH